Penland Surface Design/Third Floor Textiles Studio

-The Surface Design Studio is communal workspace, with students sharing the new, larger print tables with each other.
+The Surface Design Studio is a communal workspace, with students sharing large print tables with each other.
 The tables stand about 30”, and adjustable chairs are provided to accommodate you.
-Nagahyde dropcloths are provided to use to protect the print tables.
+Naugahyde dropcloths are provided to use to protect the print tables.
 (There will be a charge for print tables damaged due to carelessness).

 Students are welcome to bring favorite personal hand tools for use in the studio.

-A first aid kit, 2 fire extinguishers, a fire blanket, an emergency eyewash station, Material Safety Data Sheet (MSDS) binder, a flammable cabinet, and an acid cabinet are provided in the studio.
+A first aid kit, 2 fire extinguishers, a fire blanket, an emergency eyewash station, a Material Safety Data Sheet (MSDS) binder, a flammables cabinet, and an acid cabinet are provided in the studio.

 Alcohol consumption is not permitted in the studios.
 Working in the studios under the influence of alcohol is not permitted.